Autoferry/autoferry.github.io/_posts/2020-04-11-imagedetection.md

 * Evaluation of detector performance on data recorded using the onboard sensors of the autonomous ferry.
 * Algorithms for segmentation and measurement extraction if this has not already been solved as part of the 5th year project.
+* Evaluation of mean square error statistics (i.e., measurement covariance) for the extraction algorithms.
 *

 ## Contact